Slade Gorton: Later career

-In 2002, Gorton became a member of the National Commission on Terrorist Attacks Upon the United States (popularly known as the "9/11 Commission") and the commission issued its final report in 2004.
+In 2002, Gorton became a member of the 9/11 Commission, which issued its final report, the 9/11 Commission Report, in 2004.

 In 2005, Gorton became the chairman of the center-right Constitutional Law PAC, a political action committee formed to help elect candidates to the Washington State Supreme Court and Court of Appeals.

 Gorton was an advisory board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
 Gorton also served as a Senior Fellow at the Bipartisan Policy Center.

-Gorton served on the board of trustees of the National Constitution Center in Philadelphia, which is a museum dedicated to the U.S. Constitution.
+Gorton served on the board of trustees of the National Constitution Center in Philadelphia, which is a museum dedicated to the Constitution of the United States.

-Gorton represented the city of Seattle in a lawsuit against Clay Bennett to prevent the relocation of the Seattle SuperSonics basketball franchise, in accordance to a contract that would keep the team in KeyArena until 2010.
+Gorton represented Seattle in a lawsuit against Clay Bennett to prevent the Seattle SuperSonics relocation basketball franchise, in accordance to a contract that would keep the team in Climate Pledge Arena until 2010.
 The city settled with Bennett, allowing him to move the team to Oklahoma City for $45 million with the possibility for another $30 million.

 In 2010, the National Bureau of Asian Research founded the Slade Gorton International Policy Center.
 The Gorton Center is a policy research center, with three focus areas: policy research, fellowship and internship programs, and the Gorton History Program (archives).
 In 2013 the Gorton Center was the secretariat for the ‘Commission on The Theft of American Intellectual Property’, in which Gorton was a commissioner.
-Gorton is also a counselor at the National Bureau of Asian Research.
+Gorton was also a counselor at the National Bureau of Asian Research.

 In 2012, Gorton was appointed to the board of directors of Clearwire, a wireless data services provider.

 Gorton was a member of the board of the Discovery Institute, notable for its advocacy of the pseudoscience of intelligent design.

 Gorton was also of counsel at K&L Gates LLP.

 Gorton opposed the candidacy of Donald Trump for President of the United States in 2016, instead writing in Independent candidate Evan McMullin.
-He later supported the impeachment of Trump and urged other Republicans to join him.
+He praised the first impeachment of Trump, urging other Republicans to join him.

 Personal life and death

+He married the former Sally Jean Clark on June 28, 1958.
+They had three children, Sarah Nortz, Thomas Gorton, and Rebecca Dannaker, as well as seven grandchildren.
+Sally Gorton died on July 20, 2013, one day before her 81st birthday.

-He married Sally Clark Gorton on June 28, 1958.
-Sally died in 2013.
-Gorton died after a brief illness at the home of his daughter in the Seattle suburb of Clyde Hill on August 19, 2020, at the age of 92.
+Gorton died after a brief illness with complications of Parkinson's disease on August 19, 2020 at the home of his daughter, Sarah Nortz in Clyde Hill, Washington, age 92.